Salacia in the Second House: Hidden Resources, Sovereign Value #

 The Growth Edge #

 Learn to share your resources generously without feeling depleted.
 True self-worth includes the recognition that what you have cultivated in the depths is meant to be circulated, not permanently stored.
 The ocean’s power lies not in holding its water but in its continuous exchange with rivers, rain, and shore.
+Practice deliberate generosity as a form of material integration, trusting that your capacity to rebuild reserves is itself one of your deepest resources.
+When resources circulate freely, they generate more abundance than when they remain permanently stored in the depths.

 Explore your natal aspects and asteroid placements with our birth chart calculator.